dojo/framework/src/stores/README.md

 });
 ```

-In order to be notified when any changes occur within the store's state, simply register to the stores `.on()` for a type of `invalidate` passing the function to be called.
+In order to be notified when any changes occur within the store's state, simply register to the stores `.on()` method for a type of `invalidate` passing the function to be called.

 ```ts
 store.on('invalidate', () => {